red-machine-games/raw-markdown-documentation/docs/api/cloudFunctions.md

  > _https://super-studio-app-dev.gbln.app/api/v0/cf.gui_

 !!! example "The next list of theses is true for _CRUD_-ing cloud functions"
-	1. Actually you can't upload or update particular separately taken functions to not to interrupt consistency.
-Uploading happens only for whole code base totally replacing previous;
+    1. Actually, you can't upload or update particular separately taken functions to not to interrupt consistency.
+Uploading happens only for whole code base replacing previous;
     2. But you can delete separately taken scripts;
     3. Routes are protected with basic auth.
-The credentials be found during deploy process.
+The credentials are found during the deploy process.

-You should pay big attention to updating process.
+You should pay a big attention to the updating process.
 It's frequent when code base represents whole consistent entity and inconsistency appears while updating due to horizontally scaled system design.
 So just imagine that you have a sequence of meta actions so at the moment of update client has a chance to call acts of different versions.
-Here you can find maintenance mechnaism helpful.
+Here you can find maintenance mechanism helpful.
 See further to find out more about maintenance.

 ## Maintenance